Inside The Series

 About the Extreme Sailing Series

-Now in its seventh season in 2013, the award-winning and adrenaline-fueled global series has given the sport of sailing a healthy dusting-off.
+Now in its eighth season in 2014, the award-winning and adrenaline-fueled global series has given the sport of sailing a healthy dusting-off.
 Bringing the action to the public with Stadium Sailing, putting guests at the heart of the battle and dramatically increasing the pace on the water, the creators of the Extreme Sailing Series™ have set new standards, both in terms of high level competition and sporting entertainment.

 Those magnificent men…